 Tool ♦ National Register Listing

 The National Register of Historic Places is the official list of the Nation’s historic places worthy of preservation.
 Authorized by the National Historic Preservation Act of 1966, the National Park Service’s National Register of Historic Places is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America’s historic and archaeological resources.
 Learn more about how to have a property added to the National Register HERE.

 A preservation easement is a voluntary legal agreement that protects a significant historic, archaeological, or cultural resource.
 An easement provides assurance to the owner of a historic or cultural property that the property’s intrinsic values will be preserved through subsequent ownership.
 Certain tax benefits may result for certified historic properties.

 Knox Heritage and the East Tennessee Preservation Alliance currently hold several easements on historic properties and are prepared to assist with this process.
-Please contact Todd Morgan, our Director of Preservation Field Services, for more information.
+Please contact us for more information.
 You can read more about preservation easements in this National Park Service publication or in this National Trust publication.

 Please note that easements are legal tools defined by state laws (and, in some cases, if federal tax incentives are sought, by federal law) and the advice and assistance of a knowledgeable attorney, tax adviser, appraiser, and/or other professionals should be sought prior to using this tool.
 The National Trust offers a preservation easement Q & A that may answer some additional questions.
 For tax benefits associated with such easements, please review this information and refer to IRS guidelines.